isomerpages/moh-upec/_our-work/Community Responsiveness/Overview.md

 </p>
 <p>The <strong><a href="/dare-programme/" rel="noopener nofollow" target="_blank">Dispatcher-Assisted first REsponder (DARE) programme</a></strong> is
-an initiative fully funded by Singapore's Ministry of Heath (MOH) and implemented by UPEC, to strengthen responsiveness for medical emergencies and to raise the level of preparedness in the community.
+an initiative fully funded by Singapore's Ministry of Heath (MOH) and implemented by UPEC to strengthen responsiveness for medical emergencies and to raise the level of preparedness in the community.
 DARE is a 45-minute programme comprising training through educational video and practical session without technical terminologies.
 Participants are taught how to respond when they